berrak/LedTask/README.md

 ## Library user interface changes

-See below for the latest version of available public [methods](https://github.com/berrak/LedTask#library-methods).
 The library API changed in release v0.2.0.

 ## Starting point and credits
 For a good starting point for understanding non-preemptive multitasking, thank `Bill Earl` and his write-up on the subject in his [article](https://learn.adafruit.com/multi-tasking-the-arduino-part-1?view=all).